jmartin4nrel/H2Integrate/.github/ISSUE_TEMPLATE/bug_report.md

 ### Relevant library versions
 <!--
-Use `pip freeze` to gather the relevant versions, and use the markdown table formatting as demonstrated below to replacing all relavant packages and their versions.
+Use `pip freeze` to gather the relevant versions, and use the markdown table formatting as demonstrated below to replacing all relevant packages and their versions.
 -->
   | Package | Version |
   | ------- | ------- |